grz0zrg/wui/README.md

 =====

-This was made for an audio app and the map editor of a wargame engine.
+This was made for audio app. and the UI of a wargame engine.